Saturday, 11 October, 10:30–12:30

 The Middle Ground workshops offer the possibility to deepen one’s own writing practice and to be in exchange with other authors about issues around writing.
 Participants of all ages and experience levels—whether amateur writers, professionals, or literary scholars—are invited to join.

-To register: Please submit a short fiction text of no more than 500 words in English, German, or Portuguese to middleground@hkw.de, indicating the workshop in the subject line by 20 September, 2025.
-Selected participants will be contacted in advance.
+To register: Please submit a short fiction text of no more than 500 words in English, German, or Portuguese to middleground@hkw.de, indicating the workshop in the subject line by 28 September 2025.
+Selected participants will be notified by the end of September.